ArchipelagoMW/Archipelago/worlds/civ_6/docs/en_Civilization VI.md

 ### Boostsanity FAQs
 - Someone sent me a tech/civic, and I'm worried I won't be able to boost it anymore!
     - Fear not!
 Through a lot of wizardry 🧙‍♂️ you can boost civics/techs that have already been received.
 Additionally, the UI has been updated to show you whether they have been boosted or not after receiving them.
-- I need to kill a unit with a slinger/archer/musketman or some other obsolete unit I can't build anymore, how can I do this??
+- I need to kill a unit with a slinger/archer/musketman or some other obsolete unit I can't build anymore, how can I do this?
     - Don't forget you can go into the Tech Tree and click on a Vanilla tech you've received in order to toggle it on/off.
 This is necessary in order to pursue some of the boosts if you receive techs in certain orders.
 - Something happened, and I'm not able to unlock the boost due to game rules!
     - A few scenarios you may worry about: "Found a religion", "Make an alliance with another player", "Develop an alliance to level 2", "Build a wonder from X Era", to name a few.
 Any boost that is "miss-able" has been flagged as an "Excluded" location and will not ever receive a progression item.
 For a list of how each boost is flagged, take a look [here](https://github.com/hesto2/civilization_vi_apworld/blob/main/data/boosts.json).